How to Watch Arizona State at Washington State in College Baseball

 How to Watch Arizona State at Washington State in College Baseball Today:

-Live stream the Arizona State at Washington State game on fuboTV: Start with a 7-day free trial!
+Live stream the Arizona State at Washington State college baseball game on fuboTV: Start with a 7-day free trial!

-The Sun Devils come into this series with an overall record of 25-27 and a Pac-12 record of 13-14.
-Most recently, the Sun Devils dropped a Pac-12 series to Oregon.
-While the team was able to pick up a 6-4 win in the second game, it lost the first game 11-3 and the third 15-5.
-With Washington State sitting second to last in the Pac-12 standings, Arizona State should have a much easier time in this series than it did in the last.
+The Cougars won the opener on Thursday as Taylor Grant made a pair of fourth-inning runs stand up while firing a two-hit shutout.
+Grant struck out seven and faced just two batters over the minimum.
+Jacob McKean had an RBI double and Justin Van De Brake added an RBI single.

-Washington State comes into this series with an overall record of 24-26 and a Pac-12 record of 9-18.
-In their last outing, the Cougars picked up a 3-0 win over Portland in a non-conference game on Tuesday.
-The Cougars put up one run each in the first three innings and stayed strong on defense to produce the win.
+Right-hander Adam Tulloch is scheduled to start Friday for the Sun Devils.
+He is 2-3 with a 7.82 ERA and 1.85 WHIP in 61 innings, while 15 of his 16 appearances have been starts.
+He has struck out 76 batters.
+Nate Baez has 10 homers and 47 RBI for Arizona State while Joe Lampe has 11 bombs to go with 17 stolen bases.

 Regional restrictions may apply.